 Add a user account in your USM Central environment for each member of your team who needs access.
 Users created in USM Central are automatically created in the connected deployments as well.
 These new users share the same role access in both environments.
 Manager accounts can manually change the access of other user accounts in the individual environments.

-If you are an AT&T Cybersecurity Managed Security Service Provider (MSSP), it is common to manage more than one USM Central instance.
+If you are an AT&T Cybersecurity Managed Security Service Provider (MSSP), managing more than one USM Central instance is common.
 For example, you may have an instance for each of your clients, or you may maintain a production instance and a staging instance for testing purpose.
 Each instance has its unique subdomain.
 When creating users in these instances, be aware that you cannot use the same email address even when the user is in an instance with a different subdomain.
 You will receive an error saying "Unable to create user" if you try.

 USM Central implements role-based access control (RBAC) Describes authentication and authorization scheme in which access to functionality is based on the privileges or permissions associated with the group or role a user is a member of..
 See Role-Based Access Control (RBAC) in USM Central for more information.